GoogleChrome/web.dev/src/site/content/en/blog/conformance/index.md

 - During local development in the development server, browser and user's IDE will surface warnings, prompting developers to make small code changes.
-- At build time, unresolved issues that are high severity will gate successful build completion.
+- At build time, unresolved issues will be resurfaced in the user's terminal

 In a nutshell, teams will choose outcomes they care about, such as Core Web Vitals or loading performance, and enable relevant rulesets for all code contributors to follow.